bulkan/blog/content/broccolli_angularjs_bower.md

 Author: Bulkan Evcimen
 Summary:

+### Warning

+This post was initially written on 2014-05-28 and not published.
+Things might have changed.

 [Broccoli](http://www.solitr.com/blog/2014/02/broccoli-first-release/) is a relatively new asset builder.
 It is based on doing operations on a trees of files.

-Here is how I used it to concatenate frontend dependencies installed via bower and an angular.js app.
+Here is how I used it to concatenate front end dependencies installed via bower and an angular.js app.

 ## Bower